temporalio/documentation/docs/go-workflow-testing.md

 ## A Simple Test

-The most simple test case we can write is to have the test environment execute the workflow and then evaluate the results.
+The simplest test case we can write is to have the test environment execute the workflow and then evaluate the results.

 ```go